Glossopoeia logo

 At one time I was much involved with the online word of conlanging; but one of the problems with being a polymath is that one has too many interests and as I get older I would like more time to follow up some of these rather more than I have been doing.

-Please feel free to use any of the ideas found within the Britainese, Briefscript Project, TAKE or Plan Dee pages if you wish, on condition that:
+Please feel free to use any of the ideas, if you wish, found within the Britainese, Briefscript Project, TAKE or Plan Dee pages, whether found here or on the Wayback Machine, on condition that:

 1. You acknowledge your source, which it would be polite to do, and you do not imply that I endorse your own project.